bbc/childrens-games-starter-pack/docs/gmi.md

 Note: Hardcoded to true for both the mobile app and the web platform.

-### gmi.shouldLongPressForSettings
-A boolean that indicates whether or not the user has to press and hold for the settings menu.

-Note: Hardcoded to true for the mobile app and false to web platform.

 ### gmi.shouldShowExitButton
 The game should use this flag to decide whether to show the exit button (and potentially other full-screen-related functionality).
 Where applicable the exit